 At the beginning of our 37th year as a Montessori school, it is my great pleasure to welcome back our returning families and to welcome our new families who have chosen to join our community.

-I want you all to know that I am committed to doing what is necessary to continue the Montessori Community School experience.
+I want you all to know that I am committed to doing what is necessary to continue the Foothill Montessori of Salt Lake experience.
 This includes investing in retaining teachers and staff and increasing combined activities among smaller classes to help ensure there is a high level of social interaction.

-We are able to do this because MCS has operated in a fiscally conservative manner for several years and is in a strong position to weather this storm.
+We are able to do this because FMSL has operated in a fiscally conservative manner for several years and is in a strong position to weather this storm.

 We appreciate your loyalty and want you to know we are working diligently to recruit new students and are confident, with time, that we will be able to return to past enrollment numbers.